Skip to content

 Equipment

-- Backup equipment — Additional equipment for redundancy configurations
+• Backup equipment — Additional processors, switches, and cabling for redundancy configurations

 Cables